defzhangaa/deeplandslideDS/README.md

 # deeplandslideDS
+CONGRATULATIONS!
+The present study has been accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (IEEE JSTARS) in Jan 12 2024.
+The published version will be uploaded in this repo as long as available.

 This is the source codebase for: A Deep Evidence-theoretic Remote Sensing Landslide Image Classification Frame with a New Belief Divergence, Multi-scale Visual Saliency and an Improved Three-branched Fusion Model (undergoing review).